Nupurkanungo22/Jigyasa-An-alternative-to-Chat-GPT/README.md

 1) cd .\jigyasaChatGPT\
 2) ls
 3) python .\manage.py runserver
-4) Click on the link: http://127.0.0.1:8000/ shown in the terminal
+4) Click on the link http://127.0.0.1:8000 like this shown in the terminal
 5) Yayyy!
-You are now ready to use Jigyasa
+You are now ready to use Jigyasa🥳

 ## Technologies Used: